boisgera/pandoc/mkdocs/cookbook.md

 ### Structural checks

-The functions `get_date` and `get_first_header_title` may fail if they are use on a document which doesn't have the expected structure.
+The functions `get_date` and `get_first_header_title` may fail if they are used on a document which doesn't have the expected structure.
 For example, for the simple "Hello world!" document

 ``` pycon